jsx-eslint/eslint-plugin-react/docs/rules/no-unused-prop-types.md

 # Prevent definitions of unused propTypes (react/no-unused-prop-types)

-Warns if a propType isn't being used.
+Warns if a prop with a defined type isn't being used.

+> **Note**: You can provide types in runtime types using [PropTypes] and/or statically using [TypeScript] or [Flow].
+This rule will validate your prop types regardless of how you define them.

 ## Rule Details